S&P 500 Valuation Dashboard - Update

 Relative momentum

-The next table and chart show the return in 1 month and 1 year for all sectors, represented by their respective SPDR ETFs (including dividends).
+The next table and chart show the return in one month and one year for all sectors represented by their respective SPDR ETFs (including dividends):

 |